Coconut: Harvesting

 The two most common harvesting methods are the climbing method and the pole method.
 Climbing is the most widespread, but it is also more dangerous and requires skilled workers.
 Manually climbing trees is traditional in most countries and requires a specific posture that exerts pressure on the trunk with the feet.
-Climbers employed in coconut plantations often develop musculoskeletal disorders and risk severe injury or death from falling.
+Climbers employed on coconut plantations often develop musculoskeletal disorders and risk severe injury or death from falling.

 To avoid this, coconuts workers in the Philippines and Guam traditionally use bolos tied with a rope to the waist to cut grooves at regular intervals on the coconut trunks.
 This basically turns the trunk of the tree into a ladder, though it reduces the value of coconut timber recovered from the trees and can be an entry point for infection.
 Other manual methods to make climbing easier include using a system of pulleys and ropes; using pieces of vine, rope, or cloth tied to both hands or feet; using spikes attached to the feet or legs; or attaching coconut husks to the trunk with ropes.
 Modern methods use hydraulic elevators mounted on tractors or ladders.

 Mechanical coconut climbing devices and even automated robots have also been recently developed in countries like India, Sri Lanka, and Malaysia.

 The pole method uses a long pole with a cutting device at the end.
 In the Philippines, the traditional tool is known as the halabas and is made from a long bamboo pole with a sickle-like blade mounted at the tip.
 Though safer and faster than the climbing method, its main disadvantage is that it does not allow workers to examine and clean the crown of coconuts for pests and diseases.

-Determining whether to harvest is also important.
-Gatchalian et al 1994 developed a sonometry technique for precisely determining the stage of ripeness of young coconuts.
+Determining whether to harvest is also important, one study developed a sonometry technique for precisely determining the stage of ripeness of young coconuts.

 A system of bamboo bridges and ladders directly connecting the tree canopies are also utilized in the Philippines for coconut plantations that harvest coconut sap (not fruits) for coconut vinegar and palm wine production.
 In other areas, like in Papua New Guinea, coconuts are simply collected when they fall to the ground.